 - You can use either homemade mincemeat or a ready made jar for this recipe – I must admit I didn’t make my own mincemeat this year, so it was the latter for me.
 Luckily you can buy excellent mincemeat these days.

-- You can pep up shop bought mincemeat by adding a little grated apple or a slug of brandy (or your favourite tipple).
+- You can pep up shop bought mincemeat by adding a little grated apple or a slug of brandy (or your favourite tipple!)
 I added a few dried cranberries – I love their tart sweetness.

-I like to sprinkle the shortbread with a little caster sugar and flaked almonds before baking.
+For a final flourish, I like to sprinkle the shortbread with a little caster sugar and flaked almonds before baking.
 It adds extra sweetness and a lovely nutty crunch.

 For lots more festive recipes and inspiration, check out my Christmas archives!